colbytse/colbytse.github.io/_posts/2023-02-01-Hello-World.md

 Today marks the day I begin working on my public portfolio!
 This will be the first post of hopefully many to come to track my journey in new territory.
+Please be patient with me as I navigate new horizons and get my portfolio up and running.
+There may be some placeholder text and not everything may be working at this time.